Human rights in the Democratic Republic of the Congo: Governmental attitude regarding investigation of alleged violations

-During the year unidentified armed men threatened and harassed NGO members, particularly in the east.

-For example, according to HRW, two domestic human rights activists in the North Kivu town of Goma, Richard Bayunda and Sheldon Hangi, received threatening telephone calls in January and February.
+According to HRW, two domestic human rights activists in the North Kivu town of Goma, Richard Bayunda and Sheldon Hangi, received threatening telephone calls in January and February.
 Unidentified armed men also came to their homes at night on one occasion in February but were unable to gain entry.
 The two activists had returned after fleeing the country in 2005 following death threats.

 On March 18, a member of the National Union of Federalists of the Congo political party threatened Hubert Tshiswaka, director of Action against Impunity for Human Rights, after he issued a press release calling on citizens not to vote for human rights violators.
 On April 1, he received a death threat via an anonymous phone call, according to AI.

 According to MONUC, a domestic human rights activist in Ituri District received anonymous death threats between July 5 and July 10, allegedly because of his cooperation with MONUC and the ICC in the Thomas Lubanga case.

 The transitional government generally cooperated with international NGOs, which published several reports on human rights and humanitarian issues, and permitted them access to conflict areas.
 However, there were some exceptions.

 For example, in September the ANR detained the head of the Bukavu office of the International Rescue Committee, Sylvie Louchez, and demanded to see several identification and registration papers before releasing her.
 In October the ANR detained the head of the Bukavu office of the NGO War Child for seven hours.
 The NGO paid a bribe to secure her release.

 During the year unidentified persons threatened members of international NGOs.
 For example, a senior researcher for HRW reported that she and other staff members regularly received anonymous death threats following the publication of reports on human rights violations during the year.

 The transitional government cooperated with multilateral organizations and permitted international humanitarian agencies access to conflict areas.
 A number of senior UN officials visited the country during the year, including Under Secretary General for Peacekeeping Jean-Marie Guehenno and Under Secretary General for Political Affairs Ibrahim Gambari.